-The UN on Tuesday dispatched a total of 67 truckloads of humanitarian aid to Idlib, a northwestern Syrian province where millions of people are in desperate need of assistance.
+The UN on Thursday dispatched a total of 51 truckloads of humanitarian aid to Idlib, a northwestern Syrian city where millions of people are in desperate need of assistance.

-Trucks entered the city through the Cilvegozu border gate in Turkey's southern Hatay province, bordering Idlib.
+Trucks entered the city through the Cilvegozu border gate in southern Hatay province of Turkey bordering Idlib.

-The humanitarian aid will be distributed to needy people struggling to live in Idlib and nearby rural areas.
+The humanitarian aid items are going to be distributed to the needy people struggling to live in Idlib and nearby rural areas.